 Zinc supplementation may reduce the length of a cold when taken within 24 hours of symptoms.
-Studies examining whether zinc can help symptoms from cancer treatment have mixed results.
+Studies on whether zinc can help symptoms from cancer treatment produced mixed results.

-Zinc may help to reduce some symptoms caused by radiation therapy in head and neck cancers patients.
-It was also shown to improve survival in patients with advanced nasopharyngeal carcinoma.
+Zinc may help reduce some symptoms caused by radiation therapy.
 Optimal levels of zinc may also reduce the risk of various cancers, but further study is needed.

 - To prevent and treat the common cold

-- To prevent impaired taste from radiation therapy
+- To prevent or treat radiation therapy side effects

 - To treat arthritis

-Clinical evidence does not support the use of zinc for the treatment of arthritis.
+Clinical evidence does not support the use of zinc for arthritis.

 - To treat diarrhea